Projected Invoice

 Projected Salary Base

-The Projected Salary Base refers to your employees’ anticipated earnings for the next fiscal year, which is calculated by multiplying their earnings from the last fiscal year by the Projection Factor.
+The Projected Salary Base refers to your employees’ anticipated earnings for the next fiscal year, which is calculated by multiplying the Salary by the Projection Factor.

-Plan Rates, often referred to as employer contribution rates, are determined annually to ensure proper funding for the Common Retirement Fund, which pays for your employees’ retirement benefits.
+Employer contribution rates are determined annually to ensure proper funding for the Common Retirement Fund, which holds and invests the money used to pay for your employees’ retirement benefits.
 Contribution rates are issued by system and are broken down by tier and retirement plan.

 Regular Pension Contribution

-The Regular Pension Contribution refers to the projected amount you will be required to pay and is calculated by multiplying the Projected Salary Base by the Plan Rate and Plan Option.
+The Regular Pension Contribution refers to your projected employer contribution (the amount you will be required to pay), which is calculated by multiplying the Projected Salary Base by the Rate.

 Group Term Life Insurance (GTLI)

-The cost of GTLI, which provides ordinary death benefits for your employees, is listed separate from the Regular Pension Contribution because it is excluded from the calculation of the estimated amount to amortize.
+GTLI provides ordinary death benefits for your employees.
+The cost is listed separately from the Regular Pension Contribution because it is excluded from the calculation of the estimated amount to amortize.

 Adjustments and Installments

-Adjustments represent charges or credits associated with the current or previous fiscal years.
+Adjustments represent charges or credits associated with the current or prior fiscal years.

 Installments include amortization payments, past service costs and deficiency contributions.

-The Divide-by-Factor refers to a divisor used to calculate the discounted prepayment amount due by December 15, 2026.
-The divisor is calculated using the current interest rate of 5.9 percent, which is determined by the assumed rate of return on investments.
+The Divide by Factor refers to a divisor used to calculate the discounted prepayment amount which will be due by December 15, 2026.
+The divisor is based on the current interest rate of 5.9 percent, which is determined by the assumed rate of return on investments.

 Calculation:Invoice Amount÷Divide-by-Factor=Pre-Payment Amount